pstjvn/closure-seed-project/GETTING_STARTED.md

 scenarios (development, dev with modules, production, production with modules)

-*NOTE: currently we do not generate the 'built' modules settings - you need to update those manually if you have diferent modules than the default.*
+*NOTE: currently we do not generate the 'built' modules settings - you need to update those manually if you have different modules than the default.*